-On our way to Bhutan, we had a two night stopover in Kathmandu (Nepal).
-Of course we needed a place to stay.
+On our way to Bhutan, we had a two-night stopover in Kathmandu (Nepal).
+Of course, we needed a place to stay.

 What we didn’t know at the time of the booking was what a magical experience it was going to be for us to be here!

 Kantipur Temple House is in the heart of Thamel, one of the most touristic areas of Kathmandu.
-This neighborhood is full of shops, restaurants, tour agents, trekking shops, cafes and bars.
-You can spend hours just wondering around and exploring many narrow streets!
+This neighborhood is full of shops, restaurants, tour agents, trekking shops, cafes, and bars.
+You can spend hours just wandering around and exploring many narrow streets!
 When you come to Nepal you don’t need to have everything booked in advance you can simply do it here, there are so many options!

 About the resort

 Kantipur Temple House was built in 1998 and its goal was to preserve the cultural heritage of Kathmandu by building a structure that resembled a temple.
-In fact the hotel is built in the native Newari architecture.
-This was a style used mainly in stupas, monasteries and temples.
-It is characterized by brick work and wood carvings.
+In fact, the hotel is built in the native Newari architecture.
+This was a style used mainly in stupas, monasteries, and temples.
+It is characterized by brickwork and wood carvings.

 The hotel has 48 rooms of different sizes, all provide views over the garden or the courtyard.
 They all incorporate traditional handicrafts and wooden floors and are furnished with local handmade elements.

-While staying here, we had a chance to do a cooking class in the hotel in order to learn some of local dishes that we enjoyed.
+While staying here, we had a chance to do a cooking class in the hotel in order to learn some of the local dishes that we enjoyed.
 Here is the first video of the cooking lesson.

 Traditionally, meals are eaten seated on the floor in Nepal.
-However they also offer chairs and regular tables.
+However, they also offer chairs and regular tables.
 In our case, we like to embrace tradition!
 Nepali also eat with their hands, our kids did love that aspect of their tarpon as well!